latest nhpb_banner 1__compressed2

 Energy bill and utility assistance in Alabama.

-Cherokee Electric Cooperative – The program offered is known as Operation Warm.
-Grants and financial assistance may be available to help the needy pay their electrical bills.
+Cherokee Electric Cooperative offers help with bills from Operation Warm as well as other programs.
+Free grants and financial assistance may be available to help the low-income pay their electrical bills.
 Funds are administered and passed out to individuals through the Cherokee County Crisis Center.
+They also offer electric relief to the elderly or disabled that need help with their bills due to a short term hardship.
 Call 1-800-952-2667 or 256-927-5524

-Hartselle Utilities – As with the other energy companies referenced above, they also run the Operation Warm program, which provides energy bill assistance to people who don't qualify for government funds from LIHEAP.
-The Community Action agency bases its decision about who receives Operation Warm funds on the applicants income and necessary expenses, such as prescription medications.
+Hartselle Utilities also runs the Operation Warm program, which provides energy bill assistance to people who don't qualify for government funds from LIHEAP or TANF.
+The Community Action agency, which processes Hartselle Utilities applications, bases its decision who gets emergency help on many factors.

 Government grants in Alabama that help pay light, electric, and utility bills